 • AT&T quietly abandons its investigation of possible installation of a cell phone tower on MVUC grounds.

 • The Communications Council is established in May as a new program of the Program Council, with Bill Clontz as chair.

 • Kären Rasmussen serves as Intern Minister 2010-11.

 • Becky Brandt is elected Chair of the Board.

 • SST installs geothermal equipment for heating and cooling the Meeting House and solar panels to generate electricity.
-The installation, completed early in 2011, is to be paid for with monthly payments to SST for 20 years.

 • Carol Graves is appointed as Church Administrator in spring 2011, replacing Branka Bijelovich, who had departed in November.
 Birgit Robbert offers to serve as volunteer bookkeeper.